rapidsai/cudf/python/cudf_polars/docs/overview.md

-The polars `LazyFrame.collect` functionality offers a "post-optimization" callback that may be used by a third party library to replace a (or more, though we only replace a single node) in the optimized logical plan with a Python callback that is to deliver the result of evaluating the plan.
+The polars `LazyFrame.collect` functionality offers a "post-optimization" callback that may be used by a third party library to replace a node (or more, though we only replace a single node) in the optimized logical plan with a Python callback that is to deliver the result of evaluating the plan.
 This splits the execution of the plan into two phases.
 First, a symbolic phase which translates to our